Pariatorn/Pariatorn/README.md

 ---

 ### **✨ Notes**
-- No frontend fluff — I focus on logic, automation, and onchain utility.
+- Building in silence — I focus on logic, automation, and onchain utility.
 - Always experimenting with AI assistants for dev workflows.